gitpan/Mojo-SNMP/README.pod

 framework L<Mojolicious> which includes an awesome IO loop which allow me to do cool stuff inside my web server.

+=head1 CUSTOM SNMP REQUEST METHODS

+L<Net::SNMP> provide methods to retrieve data from the SNMP agent, such as L<get_next()|Net::SNMP/get_next>.
+It is possible to add custom methods if you find yourself doing the same complicated logic over and over again.
+Such methods can be added using L</add_custom_request_method>.

+There are two custom methods bundled to this package:

+=over 4

+=item * bulk_walk

+This method will run C<get_bulk_request> until it receives an oid which does not match the base OID. maxrepetitions is set to 10 by default, but could be overrided by maxrepetitions inside C<%args>.

+Example:

+  $self->prepare('192.168.0.1' => { maxrepetitions => 25 }, bulk_walk => [$oid, ...]);

+=item * walk

+This method will run C<get_next_request> until the next oid retrieved does not match the base OID or if the tree is exhausted.

+=back

 =cut

 use Mojo::Base 'Mojo::EventEmitter';